Table of Contents

 Impact of the lockdown on the economy and real estate

-The economy has taken a major hit and the repercussions of the lockdown are already being felt by almost all sectors.
+Owing to the Coronavirus impact, the economy has taken a major hit and the repercussions of the lockdown are already being felt by almost all sectors.
 It is highly unlikely that most businesses will venture beyond what they have in hand, unless there is a global and domestic off-take and governments across the world start driving growth.
 Real estate, which is the second-largest employer in the country, has suffered greatly in the immediate short-term.
 Both, rentals of commercial property and sales of residential inventory , have taken a hit.
 The only route to recovery that seems feasible, is if the government steps in and takes adequate steps to infuse a new life into the sector.
 Indeed this holds true for most industries in the country.

 When it comes to sales, real estate also has to face the misconception in the minds of most prospective buyers that there could be price reductions.
 In the past few years, the realty sector has seen a number of radical policy changes, which have consolidated the sector but also led to decreased margins for developers.
 The situation that developers are facing is that while real estate prices are the same, the costs have gone up significantly.
 Cost of land, labour, raw materials and even government approvals, are significantly high.
 Prospective buyers should not hold on to the fallacy that real estate prices will fall drastically, as a result of the lockdown.